rifadofuk/Ensek_API/README.md

 ## Setup

-1. **Clone the repository** and open the solution in Visual Stu# ENSEK Automation Candidate Test
+1. **Clone the repository** and open the solution in Visual Studio

-This project is a test automation or development assignment based on the ENSEK Automation Candidate Test platform.
+This project is a test automation or development assignment based on the ENSEK Automation.

 ## 🚀 Getting Started